DevOps-Represent/terraform-workshop/workshop-content/06-terraform-files.md

 ### s3 Bucket

 - `bucket` - we will be using our `bucket_name` variable here - here is the documentation on [How To Use Variables](https://www.terraform.io/docs/language/values/variables.html#using-input-variable-values)

 - `object_ownership` - how should ownership of objects that are uploaded to the bucket be assigned?
 Which value should be used in our case?
 [Terraform AWS Docs Ownership Controls](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket_ownership_controls)

-- `acl` - let's take a look at the docs, which value do you think is best for web hosting?
-[Terraform AWS Docs ACL](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket_acl)
+- `website_configuration` - let's take a look at the docs, which value do you think is best for web hosting?
+[Terraform AWS Docs website_configuration](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket_website_configuration)

 - `index_document` - we've provided you with some basic website files in the folder [website_files](/website_files)

 - `error_document` - we've provided you with some basic website files in the folder [website_files](/website_files)

 ---